sumeetmathpati/cs-gate/_toc/grammars/cfg-decision-properties.md

 ### Inherently Ambigous Grammar

 - A context-free language having no unambigous grammar is called inherently ambigous language.

-# Undecidable Problems of CFG

-- Regularity problem
-- Ambiguity problem
-- Ambiguity elimination problem
 - Finding if the CFG generate complete language (∑*)
 - Equality problem

+## Ambibuity Removal Problem

+- Knowing whether we can remove the ambiguity is also **undecidable problem.**

 # Decidable Problems of CFG

-- Membership problem (using CYK algorithm) (require CNF)
+## Membership problem (using CYK algorithm) (require CNF)

-- Finiteness problem (requires CNF)
+***

+## Finiteness Problem

+- It's a decidable Problem.

+### Steps: Method 1

+- If the grammar contain recursions; then the grammar is infinite.

+### Steps: Method 2

+- Construct a CNF graph.
+- If graph contain cycle; then the grammar is infinite.

+***

-- Emptiness problem
+## Emptiness problem

+- It's a decidable Problem.

+### Steps

+- Remove all the useless productons.
+- If the starting symbol exists; then the language is not empty; else the language is empty.